Folate deficiency: Causes

 Folate (pteroylmonoglutamate) is absorbed throughout the small intestine, though mainly in the jejunum.
 Important steps in the absorption are reduction of the polyglutamate chain by pteroylpolyglutamate hydrolase (gamma-glutamyl hydrolase) and then transport across the brush border membrane by the proton-coupled folate transporter (SLC46A1).
-Diffuse inflammatory or degenerative diseases of the small intestine, such as Crohn disease, celiac disease, chronic enteritis or the presence of an entero-enteric fistula may reduce absorption.
+Diffuse inflammatory or degenerative diseases of the small intestine, such as Crohn's disease, celiac disease, chronic enteritis or the presence of an entero-enteric fistula may reduce absorption.

 Situational

 Some situations that increase the need for folate include: